Martine Biron

 Martine Biron is a Canadian politician who was elected to the National Assembly of Quebec in the 2022 Quebec general election.
 She represents the riding of Chutes-de-la-Chaudière as a member of the Coalition Avenir Québec.
+She has served as Minister of Higher Education since 2025, and previously served as Minister of International Relations and La Francophonie from 2022 to 2025.